Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: One-dimensional antiferromagnetic Heisenberg model

-In trying to mimic the infinite-size system in a finite-size one, we use periodic boundary conditions, \textit{i.e.}, we assume $\overrightarrow{\sigma}_{N+1}=\overrightarrow{\sigma}_1$.
-The spin system undergoes a quantum phase transition from the gapless phase to the gapped phase at $\alpha=J_2/J_1\approx0.24.$~\cite{majumdar1969next,PhysRevA.70.052302,PhysRevB.54.9862}.
-We use the exact diagonalization technique and obtain the five lowest eigenvalues and the corresponding eigenstates, and generate the mixed state density matrix as in Eq.~(\ref{density_matrix}).
+We use exact diagonalization techniques and obtain the five lowest eigenvalues and the corresponding eigenstates, and generate the mixed state density matrix as in Eq.~(\ref{density_matrix}).
 The many-body quantum mixed state is reduced to a nearest-neighbor two-body mixed quantum state, and its concurrence and shared purity are calculated.
 Fig.~\ref{1d} shows the variation of shared purity and concurrence of the reduced density matrix ($\rho_{nn}$) against the ratio of next-nearest-neighbor and nearest-neighbor coupling coefficients, $\alpha=J_2/J_1$, for different system sizes.

 We observe discontinuities in the plotted curves.
-The positions and quanta of discontinuities are different for $odd~N$ and $even~N$ spin chains.
+The positions and quanta of discontinuities are different for odd~$N$ and even~$N$ spin chains.
 In the region of interest, there are two discontinuities.
-The first discontinuities are small for $odd~N$ spin chains and large for $even~N$ spin chains, while the second discontinuities behave oppositely.
-All the discontinuities corresponding to $odd~N$ chains are further away towards the right from the phase transition point, in comparison with those of $even~N$ chains.
+The first discontinuities are small for odd~$N$ spin chains and large for even~$N$ spin chains, while the second discontinuities behave oppositely.
+All the discontinuities corresponding to odd~$N$ chains are further away towards the right from the phase transition point, in comparison with those of even~$N$ chains.
 The positions of these discontinuities are tabulated in Table~\ref{alpha}.

+Note that we observed the discontinuities closer to the phase transition point $(\alpha^{even~N}_{c_{near}})$ for the even-site spin chains and farther from the actual phase transition point $(\alpha^{odd~N}_{c_{far}})$ for the odd-site spin chains in Fig.~\ref{1d_g1}, where we considered the pseudo-thermal states with a contribution up to the first excited state.

 It may be noted that the discontinuities in the plots of shared purity versus the driving parameter $\alpha$ coincide with those in the plots of concurrence versus the driving parameter.
 Asymptotically, the positions of all these discontinuities in the $\alpha$-axis should converge towards the point $\alpha_c\approx0.2412$, where a gapless to gapped quantum phase transition from spin fluid phase to dimer phase exists~\cite{RECEP,PhysRevA.90.032301,Biswas_2020,Tonegawa,OKAMOTO1992433,PhysRevB.54.R9612,PhysRevE.76.061108}.
 Concurrence of ground state does not indicate this quantum phase transition while that of the $1^{st}$ excited state does indicate it~\cite{Biswas_2020}.
 It may be noted that the discontinuities in the plot of concurrence versus $\alpha$ for mixed states are nearer to the phase transition point in comparison to the discontinuities in the same plots for the first excited state, for odd-\(N\) spin chains.
 We do the finite-size scaling analysis of all these discontinuities in Fig.~\ref{scalling} and all of them allow straight line fits on a log-log scale, given by the following equation: